-The Board shall establish an audit committee which shall consist of one of the following: the entire Board membership, or, a minority of the Board membership, or, a minority of the Board membership and any outside consultants of the Board's choice.
+The Board shall establish an audit committee which shall consist of one of the following: the entire Board membership, or, a minority of the Board membership and any outside consultants of the Board's choice.
 At least one member of the audit committee shall possess knowledge in the areas of accounting, auditing, financial reporting or school finance.
 The audit committee shall serve a one-year term and meet as often as necessary to carry out its responsibilities.
 Members of the audit committee shall attend to their responsibilities in good faith, and in a manner they reasonably believe to be in the best interests of the School.